abderraouf-adjal/ArduinoSpritzCipher/README.md

 ```

 Timing-safe comparison for `data_a` and `data_b` equality.
-This function compares the passwords’ hashes safely.
+This function can be used to compare the password's hash safely.

 Return zero (0x00) if `data_a` equals `data_b` or if `len` is zero,
 and a non-zero value if they are not equal.